EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

 #### In addition to the above, you need to possess the following:
   - At least 500 EVRs for the registration fee paid to the [registry hook](../platform/hooks/operations.md#registry-hook).
   - Sufficient XAH amount to support the reserves and ongoing transaction costs of your host
       - You need to have enough XAH reserve at the time of registration to accommodate base reserve (1 XAH), trust line (0.2 XAH) and instance lease tokens (0.2 XAH per instance).
-For a host with 10 instances you will need `1 + 0.2 + 0.2*10 = 3.2 XAH`.
+For a host with 10 instances, you will need `1 + 0.2 + 0.2*10 = 3.2 XAH`.
-      - Minimum transaction cost of the host would be around 5 XAH per month, but can be more depending on the leasing operations done by tenants.
+      - The minimum transaction cost of the host would be around 5 XAH per month but can be more depending on the leasing operations done by tenants.
       - **Example:** If you want to register a host having **10** contract instances, you need roughly **8 XAH** to accommodate initial reserves as well as to cover transaction costs for 1 month.
       - The above calculations are based on the current fees and reserve amounts set by the Xahau network.
   - Technical know-how to understand and follow the responsibilities mentioned in [Xahau accounts and secret keys](#xahau-accounts-and-secret-keys)